harris-ippp/s18-a08/README.md

     Hint: Look at the [examples](https://api.census.gov/data/2016/acs/acs5/examples.html)  (note the URL for 2016 is slightly different from 2014) and use the `in` parameter in the API to select Virginia and the `for` parameter to specify counties.
 Convert the result to a dataframe as in lecture and then use `to_csv()`.

-4. Merge the ACS data from (B3) with the Republican vote share data from (B1) and generate a pairplot using seaborn and save it as `pairplot.png`.
-Also run a OLS regression of the Republican vote share on the ACS variables and save the coefficients in a CSV called `coefficients.csv`.
+4. Merge the ACS data from (B3) with the Republican vote share data from (B1) for the year 2016.
+Generate a pairplot using seaborn and save it as `pairplot.png`.
+Also run an OLS regression of the Republican vote share on the ACS variables and save the coefficients in a CSV called `coefficients.csv`.
 Summarize your findings in a sentence or two in `ANSWERS.txt`.

+    Hint: For the merge, remove ', Virginia' from the ACS and deal with the mismatched cases, e.g. by making everything upper case.